Ambassador of Argentina to Brazil (2016/9). State Secretary for Industry of Argentina (1993/6)

 Some measures that

-Encouragement to the demand for new cars by paying U $ D3000 for used units that were able to reach the scrapping and destruction centers by their own means.
+Stimulates the demand for new cars by paying US$3000 for used units that were in condition to reach the scrapping and destruction centers by their own means.

-Extends the mechanisms of the Automotive Regime to the other industrial sectors, promoting specialization by branch of product.
+Extends the mechanisms of the Automotive Regime to other industrial sectors, promoting specialization by product branch.

-Public-Private Initiative aimed at regionally balancing the process of economic growth, fostering technological reconversion processes and progressive quality improvements, attracting new markets, horizontal integration among firms, and new investments in productive sectors.
+Public-Private initiative aimed at regionally balancing the process of economic growth, promoting technological reconversion processes and progressive quality improvements, the capture of new markets, horizontal integration between firms, and new productive investments.

-Program to facilitate access to credit by Micro and Small Enterprises (up to 20 employees and with a turnover of no more than US $ 200,000 per year)
+Program to facilitate access to credit by Micro and small businesses (with up to 20 employees and a turnover of no more than US$ 200,000 per year).

-Measures adopted while at the helm of the Argentinean Embassy
+Measures adopted at the helm of the Embassy of Argentina in Brazil

-In order to modernize the exportable offer (in terms of products "mix" and geographical diversification, improving access to Brazilian Center-West and Northeast) "public" and "digital" diplomacy initiatives were carried out:
+In order to modernize the exportable offer (in terms of product mix and geographic destination, improving access to the Brazilian center-west and northeast) "public" and "digital" diplomacy initiatives were carried out:

-• Opening of 12 new Argentinean Chambers of Commerce in the same number of brazilian Federal States to promote trade for SMEs
+• Opening of 12 new Chambers of Commerce in the same number of Brazilian Federated States, to promote SME trade

-• Development of an Argentinean Chamber of Commerce "network" in Brazil.
+• Development of a "network" of Argentine Chambers of Commerce in Brazil.

-• Organization of the Argentina-Brazil Business Council (CEMBRAR) with industrial, commercial and agri-business entities
+• Organization of the Brazil-Argentina Business Council (CEMBRAR) with industrial, commercial and agribusiness entities

-• Intense collaboration with the working agenda of the Friendship Group Brazil-Argentina at the Parliament
+• Intense collaboration with the work agenda of the Argentina-Brazil Friendship Group in Parliament